🧩 Parameters¶

 Generic, specific, or both

-You may either choose the base Meerschaum dtype (e.g. int
+You may either choose the base Meerschaum dtype (e.g. int) or a specific Pandas-supported dtype (e.g. int32[pyarrow]):

 Below are the supported Meerschaum data types.
 See the SQL dtypes source to see which types map to specific database types.